 What qualifies as verifiable CPD?

-Verifiable CPD is a learning activity that can be verified by a competent source.
-CPD activities can be invaluable resources, helping you build on the knowledge and skills needed to excel in today's dynamic and ever changing work environment.
+Verifiable CPD is a learning activity that can be verified by a competent source and supporting documentation.
 Verifiable CPD can usually be qualified as:

 - an organised activity

 - structured as interactive learning that includes teaching from specialists